amt1/PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 # this end statement should be after the final function not before it

 def self.cards_total(cards)
+# this should not be self - doesn't need a class method
   total
   # total is not a complete variable declaration,
   # also it should be initialised to zero